 About QuantInsti’s blogs

 At QuantInsti, we educate discretionary traders/investors about algorithmic trading and quantitative trading.
-Our blogs are a one-stop-shop for all cutting-edge trading technology updates in the industry.
+Our general and quant blogs are a one-stop-shop for all cutting-edge trading technology updates in the industry.

 Why contribute a blog to QuantInsti?

 You stand to gain exposure for yourself and for your content to our vast audience from across the globe.

 If you wish to write an article for QuantInsti, the following are the steps to go about it: